 PROBLEM DIAGNOSIS POSSIBLE SOLUTION The modem won't go off hook to dial or doesn't answer the phone (cont.)
 If you have voice mail, your dial tone may be altered when messages are waiting.
 Answer your voice mail to restore your normal dial tone.
 Your software may not have auto answer enabled.
 Enable the auto answer feature.
-In RapidComm's Terminal mode, type ATS0=1 and press ENTER .
+In RapidComm's Terminal mode, type ATS0=1 and press ENTER.
 NOTE: You need to enable auto answer before every session unless you alter your software's initialization string to permanently enable auto answer.
 Both modems exchange carrier signals but fail to establish a link.
 You may have a poor line connection.
 Try placing the call again.
 The phone company routes calls differently each time.
-To verify a valid phone connection, enter RapidComm's Terminal mode and type ATX3DT8479855092 and press ENTER (the phone number is the U.S. Robotics BBS).
+To verify a valid phone connection, enter RapidComm's Terminal mode and type ATX3DT8479855092 and press ENTER (the phone number is the 3Com BBS).
 This string bypasses the dial tone, allowing a connection if the modem is functioning properly.
-Check http://x2.usr.com/connectnow for a list of ISPs that offer x2 technology.
-Your x2 modem cannot achieve an x2 Internet connection.
-Your Internet Service Provider (ISP) may not be x2 capable.
-The phone lines in your area may not be x2 capable.
-Call your phone company to determine if this might be the problem.
-You can also run U.S. Robotics' Line Test utility to determine if your phone line is x2 capable.
-Visit our Line Test Web page at http://x2.usr.com/connectnow/linetest.html.
+Your 33.6 kbps modem cannot achieve a 33.6 kbps Internet connection.
+There may be line splitters or other devices between your modem and the phone jack.
+The phone line you are currently using may not be clean enough to achieve a 33.6 kbps connection.
+Remove all devices between the modem and the phone jack it is using.
+Make sure the phone cord you are using is no longer than 12 feet in length.
+Use the phone cord included with your Sportster if possible.
+Try using a different phone line.
+Make sure the phone line you are using is an analog phone line.
+Using a digital phone line will damage your modem.

 PROBLEM DIAGNOSIS POSSIBLE SOLUTION Your modem won't connect at 2400 bps with a 2400 bps modem.
 The modem you're trying to connect with could be an older model that doesn't support error control.
 You can disable error control on your modem by typing AT&M0 in terminal mode and pressing ENTER.
 Now try placing the call to the remote modem again.
 When finished, reset your modem to enable the error control features.
 In terminal mode, type ATZ and press ENTER.
 Note: ATZ4 or AT&F1 are often the best reset strings, as they restore hardware flow control defaults.
+Your screen keeps displaying random garbage characters.
 You could have a conflict with the remote modem's settings for word length, parity, and stop bits.
 Set your modem's word length, parity, and stop bits the same as the remote modem or BBS you are calling.
-Your screen keeps displaying random Your software and modem might not be set to the same flow control settings.
-Make sure the software and modem have the same flow control settings (hardware [RTS/CTS] and software [xon/xoff]). garbage characters.
+Your software and modem might not be set to the same flow control Make sure the software and modem have the same flow control settings (hardware [RTS/CTS] and software [xon/xoff]). settings.
 The best flow control settings might not be enabled on your modem.
 In terminal mode, type AT&F1 and press ENTER to load the optimal settings.